-Wilms tumor, also known as nephroblastoma, is a type of cancer that initially appears in the kidneys and is the most common type of kidney cancer in children, accounting for approximately 90% of cases.
+Wilms tumor, which is also known as nephroblastoma, is a type of cancer that initially appears in the kidneys.
+Wilms tumor is the most common type of kidney cancer in children, accounting for approximately 90% of cases.

-It may also present in adults, although this is much less common.
-The typical Wilms tumor patient is approximately 3 years old, and it is rare for a patient older than 8 years old to be newly diagnosed with Wilms tumor.
+Wilms tumor may also present in adults, although this is much less common.
+With the typical Wilms tumor patient being approximately 3 years old, it is rare for a patient older than 8 years old to be newly diagnosed with this type of cancer.

 Most cases of Wilms tumor are unilateral and affect just one of the two kidneys, usually with a single localized tumor.
-Occasionally, approximately 1 in 15 children with this type of cancer will have multiple tumors in the single kidney.
-Additionally, about 5% of cases have bilateral disease, in which both kidneys are affected by tumors.
+Occasionally, around 1 in 15 children with this type of cancer will have multiple tumors in a single kidney.
+Additionally, about 5% of cases have bilateral disease, in which both kidneys are affected by the tumors.

-In early stages of the disease symptoms are not usually problematic and, as a result, Wilms tumors often grow to be quite large before they are detected.
-However, in most cases diagnosis is made before the tumor metastasizes and other organs are not usually affected.
+In the early stages of the disease, symptoms are not usually problematic and, as a result, Wilms tumors often grow to be quite large before they are detected.
+However, in most cases, the diagnosis of Wilms tumor is made before the tumor metastasizes.

-Symptoms that may be indicative of Wilms Tumor are:
+Symptoms that may be indicative of Wilms Tumor include:

 - Abdominal pain and swelling